Personal menu

 Woodstrip rowing craft

 Finally, a comprehensive guide to constructing of beautiful wood strip rowing crafts.
 This style of construction is renowned for producing sophisticated hull shapes.
 Construction techniques can be mastered by the hobby builder.
 Over 835 clear color photos and detailed text take the reader through every step required to create two different, elegant boats for both sport fishing and sculling.
+The wo

 Dagger fighting

 This modern textbook provides an extensive depiction of more than 75 dagger fencing techniques according to 15th-century dagger Master Hans Talhoffer's manuscripts, among other fencing luminaries, from past and present.
 In the Middle Ages, dagger fighting was part of every fencer’s standard repertoire—just as combat training was for swordsmen.
+The authors have spent years thoroughly researching th

 Project mercury - america in space series

 Project Mercury was America's entry into the manned spaceflight program.
 When the program began in 1958, the Soviet Union was far ahead of the US in the race for supremacy in space.
 With immense effort, and in record time, NASA, the newly created spaceflight organization, developed a space transport system with orbital capsule and booster rockets.
+They used it to send Alan Shepard on a first subor

 Project gemini - america in space series

 In just two-and-a-half years, beginning in 1964, two unmanned and ten manned flights took place in the Gemini program.
 This program was the turning point in the space race with the USSR; from then on the Americans took the lead.
+Flights lasting two weeks, into the Van Allen Belt, the first extravehicular activities, rendezvous maneuvers and docking with other spacecraft—all of this was achieved by

 Enter the drones - the faa and uavs in america